contributed by Leanne Guenther

 - one cotton ball (I always save the cotton from medicine bottles).

-- something to colour with (paint, crayons, markers, etc.).
+- something to color with (paint, crayons, markers, etc.).

 - glitter or glitter glue.